Go to the Students section

 The internal auditor shall consider whether it is necessary to investigate systems other than that which has given rise to suspicion, through which the suspect may have had opportunities to misappropriate the University’s assets.

-Recovering losses is a major objective of any fraud investigation.
-The DFLS/R&COO should ensure that in all fraud investigation the amount of any loss will be quantified.
+9. Recovering losses is a major objective of any fraud investigation.
+The CFO/R&COO should ensure that in all fraud investigations the amount of any loss will be quantified.
 Repayment of losses should be sought in all cases.

-Any request for a reference for a member of staff who has been disciplined or prosecuted for fraud shall be referred to the Director of Human Resources.
-The Director of Human Resources shall prepare any answer to a request for a reference having regard to employment law.
+11. Any request for a reference for a member of staff who has been disciplined or prosecuted for fraud shall be referred to the Chief People Officer.
+The Chief People Officer shall prepare any answer to a request for a reference having regard to employment law.

-Any variation from the approved fraud response plan, together with reasons for the variation, shall be reported promptly to the chairs of both the Board of Governors and the Audit Committee.
+Any variation from the approved fraud response plan, together with reasons for the variation, shall be reported promptly to the Chair of the Audit Committee.

 On completion of an investigation, a written report shall be submitted to the Audit Committee containing:

-The DFLS/R&COO shall provide on behalf of the project group a confidential report to the Chair of the Board of Governors, the Chair of Audit Committee, the Vice-Chancellor, and the external audit partner at least monthly, unless the report recipients request a lesser frequency.
+The CFO/R&COO shall provide on behalf of the working group a confidential report to the Chair of Audit Committee, the Vice-Chancellor, and the external audit partner at least monthly, unless the report recipients request a lesser frequency.
 The scope of the report shall include: